MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/hide-sharepoint-server-social-features.md

 ms.service: sharepoint-server-itpro
 ms.localizationpriority: medium
 ms.assetid: ff584a8c-871c-40bf-8ada-4a59615abbc9
-description: "Learn how to remove Web Parts and hide user interface controls that provide social features and replace them with Yammer in SharePoint Server."
+description: "Learn how to remove Web Parts and hide user interface controls that provide social features and replace them with Viva Engage in SharePoint Server."
 ---

 # Hide SharePoint Server social features

 [!INCLUDE[appliesto-2013-2016-2019-SUB-xxx-md](../includes/appliesto-2013-2016-2019-SUB-xxx-md.md)]

-The Yammer Embed widget for SharePoint lets you embed Yammer feeds into on-premises SharePoint Server sites to make them more social and engaging.
+The Viva Engage Embed widget for SharePoint lets you embed Viva Engage feeds into on-premises SharePoint Server sites to make them more social and engaging.
 Before you can do that, you have to do the following steps:

 - Remove the Newsfeed Web Parts from My Sites and Team Sites.

 - Hide the user interface controls that provide social features.

-- Install the Yammer Embed widget for SharePoint.
+- Install the Viva Engage Embed widget for SharePoint.

-- Add the Yammer feeds to your sites.
+- Add the Viva Engage feeds to your sites.

 This article takes you through the steps required to do the first two steps: removing the Newsfeed Web Parts and hiding the user interface controls.

-For information about how to add a Yammer feed on your sites, see [Add the Yammer Embed widget to a SharePoint page](add-the-yammer-embed-widget-to-a-sharepoint-page.md).
+For information about how to add a Viva Engage feed on your sites, see [Add the Viva Engage Embed widget to a SharePoint page](add-the-viva-engage-embed-widget-to-a-sharepoint-page.md).

 ## Which SharePoint Server enterprise social features are removed?